 How many work credits do I need to qualify for SSD?

 The number of work credits needed for SSD benefits depends on the age you were when you became disabled.
 Generally, applicants need 40 work credits, 20 of which were earned in the last 10 years ending in the year the applicant became disabled.
 However, younger disabled workers may qualify for SSD with fewer work credits.

 - Before age 24 – you may qualify for SSD benefits if you earned 6 credits in the 3-year period ending when your disability starts

 - Age 24 to 31 – you may qualify for SSD benefits if you have credit for working half the time between age 21 and the time you become disabled

 - Age 31 or older – generally, you need to have the number of work credits shown in the chart below

 What do I do if I don’t have enough work credits?

 If you have not worked long enough to qualify for SSD benefits, you may still be eligible for assistance through the Supplemental Security Income (SSI) program.
 While the SSI program does not have a work requirement, you must still be able to demonstrate financial need.

 Are you applying for SSD benefits or have you been denied benefits?
-Consider the Law Office of Neil H. Good for your representation.
+Consider the Law Office of The Good Law Group for your representation.